 Investigating and creating technologies to enhance the security of cloud-based environments.

 Implementing security solutions such as Microsoft Defender for Endpoint.

 Conducting cloud security assessments based on industry best practices.

 Most cloud security engineers come from various backgrounds, but I’ve noticed some prerequisite skills and foundational knowledge that are crucial for a career in cloud security:

 I worked for several companies in my early 20s where I learned about servers and networking systems (often poorly configured) by setting up shares, group policy objects (GPOs), users, group permissions, and roaming profiles.
 The foundational knowledge and experience I gained (alongside extracurricular learning) enabled me to improve system security and still serves me well today.

 I encourage anyone looking into a cloud security career to prioritize developing a solid grasp of networking fundamentals because cloud environments still need servers, switches, and routers.
 So spend plenty of time learning about TCP/IP and the fundamentals of networking.
+Learn Linux.
 Take the Introduction to Networking course on the HTB Academy.
 I’d also recommend IppSec’s videos, LiveOverflow, Github, and Hacktricks.